 Builder’s risk insurance does not cover losses that occur before or after the construction of the project.
 It only applies to ongoing projects.
 But you must apply for it even before construction begins.
 You cannot apply for builder’s risk policies after you’ve started building, so chart out your course carefully.
 Missing out on it may result in a terrible outcome if an accident or disaster occurs.

-The limit of your insurance policy may equal the total expenditure and value of the building under construction.
+The coverage limit of your insurance policy may equal the total expenditure and value of the building under construction.
 While a single form of damage won’t affect the entirety of the project, it may still cause high costs to the builder.
 Accordingly, coverage will be available based on the limit of the builder’s risk insurance.
 An appraisal is performed when the building is complete to make changes to the estimate if any.
 Any form of damage or loss will be compensated accordingly.

 Regardless of what you build, the construction of a building is always a grand and ambitious project.
 It is one that takes years of saving up and months of planning and execution.
 But even the best plans can fail under some circumstances.
 Insurance policies protect your investments from capsizing due to issues that cannot be predicted in advance.
-Opt for builder’s risk insurance to shield your project from natural calamities and other forms of damage.
+Opt for an Ontario builder’s risk insurance policy to shield your project from natural calamities and other forms of damage.
 Be it a brand-new home or a simple renovation project, obtaining an insurance policy is undoubtedly the safer path ahead.

 Other Helpful Resources